 - The blade is nice and sharp and holds its sharpness well.

 - The safety switch is built into the off-hand hoop handle.
 That is great for safety, but means that you always have to use this trimmer two-handed.

-- Powerful motor, but still not too cumbersome to use.
+- Powerful motor, but without being too cumbersome to use.

-Before you tackle the trimming, you will often want to prune the bush by hand.
-Pruning can cut away deeper to help the inner parts of the plant get more light and can also be done to thin out certain areas.
+Before you tackle the trimming, you will usually want to prune the bush by hand.
+Pruning can cut away deeper and help the inner parts of the plant get more sunlight.
+It can also be done to thin out certain areas.

 The best time for pruning depends very much on the plant.
 Lighter pruning can be done at any time.